reedws/IT3049C/Labs/2.OOP/index.md

 5. create an `ageValidation` Method that throws an `ExceptionInInitializerError` exception when the YOB is less than 1900.
   - Use this method in both the constructor and the `setYOB` methods.

+- You are done with this lab if you pass all the tests in `PersonTest`
+  - we will be learning about unit tests later in the class 😉 🌟

 #### Person Class